mikegagnon/lights-out/README.md

 That code can improved since it has a lot of code duplication.

-Can you rewrite your code to be more concise and elgant?
+Can you rewrite your code to be more concise and elegant?

 [Back to Challenge 4](#c4)